HWhr3000/F21DL_Coursework_grp2/README.md

   **Image Data**
   ![image](https://github.com/user-attachments/assets/13708666-4aab-4685-800a-19dd2ab45734)
 **The CNN** outperformed all other models with the highest accuracy of **36.78%,** demonstrating its ability to effectively extract spatial features from the image data.
+Despite its superior performance, there is still room for improvement, particularly in reducing false positive rates for dominant classes like happy.
+Further optimization, such as deeper architectures or transfer learning, could enhance results.

 ### File / Folder Structure
 - **data**: The dataset are stored in this folder where there are three dataset stored containing excel sheets & images of airline survey.